 The latest "Robin Hood" movie (2010) takes its context in the beginning of this development, specifically, the Carta de Foresta, or Charter of the Forest, of 1217, hammered out after numerous violations of the 1215 document.
 In fact it was with this charter that the first charter of 1215 began to be distinguished as the magna carta, or great charter.
 The Magna Carta version of 1297, which includes amendments, is still part of English law.

 25 March.
 Called Lady Day, also known as the Feast of the Annunciation, and until 1752, New Years Day.
 In Mother England 6 April is still tax day, which you may hear echoed in our 15 April.
 Hold on, wasn't that 25 March?
 Calendar change, remember -- 25 March in the old Julian calendar became 6 April in the now current Gregorian one.

 24 June.
 The Nativity of St John the Baptist, also known as Midsummer Day, with reference to the Summer Solstice.

 29 September.
 Michaelmas, the mass on the Feast of St Michael the Archangel, for which this blog (as with all the Quarter Days, actually) posts.

 25 December.
 Christmas, the mass on the Feast of the Nativity of Jesus.

 Saints are usually commemorated in the church calendar on the day of their death, that being the day of their birth into eternity, but Jesus, his mother Mary, and St John the Forerunner are the only three whose births into this life are also commemorated.

-And may you have pleasant, uh, Midsummer Night's dreams too!
+And may you have a pleasant, uh, Midsummer Night's dream too!

 + Samuel, Judge and Prophet + - 20 August, Old Testament [image: Samuel and Eli]Samuel was the final Old Testament judge.
 Besides Deborah and an anonymous man in Judges 6:7-10, he is the ...